hestiaAI/website.template/README.md

 # How-to?

 * [Get access rights](https://github.com/hestiaAI/website.docs/tree/main/website-access-rights) — _would you need _editorial access_ to the website contents; or to _administer_ our Netlify deployment & hosting infrastructure_
+* [Setup your dev environment](https://github.com/hestiaAI/website.docs/tree/main/website-dev-setup) — _develop features of the website, install prequisite tools and dependencies and start the dev server_
 * [Execute the dev, build and deployment sequences](https://github.com/hestiaAI/website.docs/tree/main/website-execution) — _understand the execution modes, environments and how-to execute the dev, build and deployment sequences_
-* [Contribute to codebase](https://github.com/hestiaAI/website.docs/tree/main/website-contrib) — _Design decisions you should know about and how-to submit code changes_
+* [Contribute to codebase](https://github.com/hestiaAI/website.docs/tree/main/website-contrib) — _design decisions you should know about and how-to submit code changes_

 # Repository contents